 Chocolate Walnut Brownies with Cocoa Powder

-I grew up eating chocolate chunk walnut brownies and I always loved how classic they were.
+I grew up eating chocolate nut brownies and I always loved how classic they were.
 They remind me of elementary school bake sales and after school Girl Scouts meetings.
-With this walnut fudge brownies recipe, I hope you can capture some of that delicious nostalgia as well!
+With this incredible walnut fudge brownies recipe, I hope you can capture some of that delicious nostalgia as well!

 How do you make walnut brownies from scratch?